-Macron creates confusion over Libyan 'hotspots'
+Confusion swirls around Macron's Libya 'hotspots'

 "We're open to discussing with any and all of our member states how we can improve the situation along the central Mediterranean route," said Bertaud.

-The use of the word "hotspots" by Macron also created confusion.
+The reported use of the word "hotspots" by Macron created particular confusion.

 The so-called EU hotspots, established in Greece and Italy, are facilities where migrants are identified, registered, and where they can request asylum.

-Bertaud noted that "many things are comprised in the word 'hotspot'," and stressed that it was difficult to see what it could refer to in the case of a non-EU country like Libya.
+Bertaud noted that "many things are comprised in the word 'hotspot'," and said it was difficult to see what Macron might have meant in the case of a non-EU country like Libya.

-Creating hotspots in Libya, an EU source pointed out, would suppose they followed the rules of Eurodac, the EU's fingerprint database, for identifying applicants, and would mean bringing in judges to supervise the process.
+Creating hotspots in Libya, an EU source pointed out, would imply that they followed the rules of Eurodac, the EU's fingerprint database, when identifying asylum applicants, and would mean bringing in judges to supervise the process.

-Processing asylum seekers in Libya would also mean that EU countries, and at least France, accepted relocating them.
+Processing asylum seekers in Libya would also mean that EU countries, and at least France, would accept to relocate them.

-"I don't think that's what Macron has in mind," the source said.
+"I don't think that's what Macron has in mind," the EU source said.

-A spokesman for Austrian foreign minister Sebastian Kurz welcomed Macron’s ”important contribution to the closure of the Mediterranean route and stopping illegal migration".
+Meanwhile, a spokesman for Austrian foreign minister Sebastian Kurz welcomed Macron’s ”important contribution to the closure of the Mediterranean route and stopping illegal migration".

 Refugee camps

-Note: This story was updated at 7PM in Brussels on Thursday, taking note of the Elysee's denial of the AFP quotes